Amog-OS/AmogOS/README.md

 ## Credits
 - [Moon1789#5876](https://moon1789.github.io/), Founder, co-creator, UI lead and man in the shadows.
-- [Nooz#0816](https://nooz.carrd.co/), Co-creator and main developer
+- [Nooz#0816](https://nooz.farted.net/), Co-creator and main developer
 - [peekatchoo#0001](https://www.reddit.com/u/_peekatchoo_), the graphical designer who made this possible in the first place. (no longer helping us, but absolute chad)
 - ! !-Linkley steals your kinky#4642, for seeding the initial torrents.
-- JoJo Autoboy#1931 for creating Jostro OS, where AmogOS was created.
+- JoJo Autoboy#1931 for creating Jostro OS, where AmogOS was hosted in its infancy.
 - 疯子鸭#5218 (Pronounced "Fengzi") for making the website.
 - [sUs !1!1!](https://media.discordapp.net/attachments/836822984110899261/929825908263620638/SPOILER_lol.jpg)